asreview/asreview/docs/source/troubleshooting.rst

 Troubleshooting
 ===============

-ASReview LAB is a complex machine learning software.
+ASReview LAB is advanced machine learning software.
 In some situations, you might run into unexpected behavior.
 Please see below for solutions to problems.